-You will want to water less as temperatures begin to drop.
-Too much water can lead to disease.
+You’ll want to water less as temperatures begin to drop as too much water can lead to disease.
 Your zoysia generally only needs about one inch of water weekly including rainfall.
-You will actually want to water a little less than this during the fall months, though.
 Temperatures are changing around this time of year and so are soil conditions.
-Fall is one of the most optimum times of the year for fungus to start appearing—especially when overwatering and shade from fall leaves combine.
-You will still want to water to prevent drought stress while the grass is actively growing.
-Even though your zoysia will begin to enter stages of dormancy, light watering will prevent dehydration.
-Watering your zoysia in the early morning will decrease the risk of certain turfgrass disease.
-For more information on watering, visit our Lawn Irrigation Guide.
+Fall is one of the most optimum times of the year for disease to start appearing—especially when overwatering and shade from fall leaves combine.
+Disease can be caused by a number of things, but it’s usually caused by overwatering, changing temperatures and shade.

-Sod University recommends two different fertilizer options for the fall.
-You will only need to use one of the two options for fall fertilization.
-The Fall Fertilizer Box, in particular, has three separate bottles of fertilizer in it that help your zoysia lawn recover from the hot summer temperatures it just endured as well as prepare for the colder temperatures ahead.
+Sod University recommends two different fertilizer options for the fall, however, you will only need to use one of the two options for fall fertilization.
+The Fall Fertilizer Box, in particular, has three separate bottles of liquid fertilizer in it that help your lawn recover from the hot summer temperatures it just endured as well as prepare for the colder temperatures ahead.

 In the mid-fall, make an application of the second bottle in the box, Maintain, for well-balanced nutrition.
 Maintain serves to help with color retention late into the cooler months ahead and fortifies the root system to help it survive throughout dormancy or snow.
 In the late fall, you should apply Recover to prepare your lawn for environmental stressors of this colder weather.
 You can read more about The Fall Fertilizer Box and it’s mixture of nutrients in a separate Sod University blog here.

 Lawnifi Foundation is a slow-release granular fertilizer option that comes in a 25 pound bag and lasts for three months.
 With a 29-0-5 NPK formulation, Lawnifi Foundation is the perfect granular fertilizer for lawns and gardens.
 The two percent iron included in Lawnifi Foundation’s mixture helps plants carry oxygen throughout the leaves, roots and other parts of the plants to promote a green, healthy lawn.
 Featuring slow-release nitrogen, Foundation gradually feeds your lawn over an extended period of time without overwhelming your lawn with nitrogen during the fall.
 Both Lawnifi Foundation and the Fall Fertilizer Box cover 5,000 sq. ft.
 Learn more in Granular vs. Liquid Fertilizers or by clicking on the two products below.
 For more generic information about the Lawnifi brand, read Why Use Lawnifi Fertilizer?.

 Fall is actually the best time to apply a pre-emergent—especially if winter weeds have been a big problem in the past years.
 You can also do this in the springtime around March or April.
 Check out some of our recommended pre-emergent products below and be sure to read labels thoroughly before application.
-Read more about pre-emergent applications in the fall in How to Use a Pre-Emergent Herbicide in the Fall.
-Some hard to control weeds that may appear around this time include chickweed, henbit, Poa annua, crabgrass or goosegrass.
+Read more about pre-emergent applications in the fall in How to Use a Pre-Emergent Herbicide in the Fall and learn about the various types of weeds in Identifying Common Lawn Weeds.

 Read product labels before application.